Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Pishgu

 \subsection{Architecture}

 Pishgu's architecture (see Figure \ref{fig:pishgu}) is relatively simple compared to many modern path prediction models.
+This simplicity in our design is intentional; with CPS applications in mind, optimizing the number of parameters can improve performance in real-world scenarios.
 After the calculation of input features, $\boldsymbol{N}$ and $\boldsymbol{\Delta N}$ are concatenated and passed through a single fully-connected layer $fc$ as shown in Figure \ref{fig:pishgu}.
 In the next step, Pishgu leverages a Graph Neural Network (GNN) for embedding the input features.
 There has been a surge in curiosity towards Graph Neural Networks in recent years because of their power to represent complex interactions, and non-Euclidean data \cite{xu2018powerful,velivckovic2017graph, kipf2016semi}.
-Many different approaches have been proposed with neighbor aggregation and message passing methods.
+Many different approaches have been proposed with neighbor aggregation and message-passing methods.
 The final goal of GNNs is to construct a maximally discriminative representation.
-This means two nodes are mapped to the same location in the embedding space only if they are identical. \cite{xu2018powerful} came up with a simple yet powerful new formulation of GNNs, namely GIN that is shown to be as powerful as the Weisfeiler-Lehman test \cite{leman1968reduction} which is a test that answers the question of whether to graphs are identical or not.
-We draw motivation from the work of Xu et al. \cite{xu2018powerful} and adapt the network to our specific requirements.
-Our model construct a fully connected graph $\mathcal{G}$ = ($\mathcal{V}, \mathcal{E}$) where the nodes ($\mathcal{V}$) are the subjects of interest present in the frame, and the edges ($\mathcal{E}$) represent their interactions.
+This means that two nodes are mapped to the same location in the embedding space only if they are identical. \cite{xu2018powerful} came up with a simple yet powerful new formulation of GNNs, namely GIN that is shown to be as powerful as the Weisfeiler-Lehman test \cite{leman1968reduction} which is a test that answers the question of whether two graphs are identical or not.
+We draw motivation from the work of \cite{xu2018powerful} and adapt the network to our specific requirements.
+Our model constructs a fully connected graph $\mathcal{G}$ = ($\mathcal{V}, \mathcal{E}$) where the nodes ($\mathcal{V}$) are the subjects of interest present in the frame, and the edges ($\mathcal{E}$) represent their interactions.
 The fully connected structure assures that all the possible interactions between subjects are considered, and the network can extract all the important information from other neighbors.
-Similar to \cite{mendieta2021carpe, liu2022multi}, Pishgu utilizes the a modified version of aggregation function introduced by \cite{xu2018powerful} and constructs $f_{i}^{\prime}$ (the aggregated feature for node $i$) as follows:
+Pishgu utilizes a modified version of the aggregation function introduced by \cite{xu2018powerful} and constructs $f_{i}^{\prime}$ (the aggregated feature for node $i$) as follows: